 Car Free Days in Vancouver

-The West End’s Denman Street Car Free Day celebrations are one of four Car Free Day street party events taking place in Vancouver on the Father’s Day weekend in June as well as in July.
+The West End’s Denman Street Car Free Day celebrations are one of four Car Free Day street party events that take place in Vancouver on the Father’s Day weekend in June as well as in July.

-The Main Street Car Free Day festivities take place on the day after the Denman Street event, in the afternoon of the Father’s Day Sunday.
-On both the Saturday and Sunday of the same weekend, Car Free Day celebrations also take the form of individual block parties throughout the Kitsilano neighbourhood of Vancouver.
+The Main Street Car Free Day festivities usually take place on the day after the Denman Street event, in the afternoon of the Father’s Day Sunday.
+On both the Saturday and Sunday of the same weekend, Car Free Day celebrations also take the form of individual block parties throughout the Kitsilano neighbourhood of Vancouver most years.

 The Commercial Drive Car Free Day event used to take place on the same Father’s Day Sunday in June as the Main Street event, but since a year or so ago it takes place in early July instead.